pedropamn/Ephemeral/README.md

 <!-- KNOWN ISSUES -->
 ## Known Issues
-* If you cancel an upload and retry with the same file, nothing happens
+* If you cancel an upload and retry with the same file, nothing happens.
+You need to choose another file and retry with the original one or close the app

 <!-- CONTRIBUTING -->
 ## Contribute